AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61756-boosting-advanced-sales-rule-filter.md

 ---
-title: "ACSD-61756: Enhancing performance of `AdvancedSalesRule` filters"
+title: "ACSD-61756: Performance degradation of `AdvancedSalesRule` filters due to missing database indexes"
-description: Apply the ACSD-61756 patch to fix the Adobe Commerce issue where the `magento_salesrule_filter` query performs a full table scan, leading to performance degradation when handling large volumes of records.
+description: Apply the ACSD-61756 patch to fix the Adobe Commerce issue where the `magento_salesrule_filter` query performs a full table scan without using indexes, leading to performance degradation when handling large volumes of records.
+This patch improves performance by adding the missing database indexes for `AdvancedSalesRule` filters.
 feature: Price Rules, Price Indexer
 role: Admin, Developer
 ---
-# ACSD-61756: Enhancing performance of `AdvancedSalesRule` filters
+# ACSD-61756: Performance degradation of `AdvancedSalesRule` filters due to missing database indexes

 Apply the ACSD-61756 patch to improve the performance of the `AdvancedSalesRule` filters by adding missing database indexes.
-This fix the issue where the `magento_salesrule_filter` query performs a full table scan, leading to performance degradation when there are many records in the table.
+This fixes the issue where the `magento_salesrule_filter` query performs a full table scan without utilizing the indexes, leading to performance degradation when there are many records in the table.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.54 is installed.
 The patch ID is ACSD-61756.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions